 Disney even made a film of the rescue incident in 1963…The Miracle of the White Stallions starring Robert Taylor.

-The Wiener Kurier newspaper described the mission in their edition of November 3rd, 1945 (my translation):
+The Wiener Kurier newspaper described the US mission in their edition of November 3rd, 1945 (my translation):

 The area around Pilsen is still being fought over so the area remains unsafe.
 A US unit received the order to save 250 mares with the aid of tanks […] The horses started their journey protected by the tanks.
 Their route took them through turbulent bandit territory into Bavaria and then on to Upper Austria.

-The stud still provides the stallions that live, train and perform as part of the Spanish Riding School in Vienna (the two institutions are part of the same organisation).
-Their stable home is right in the centre, just a trot across the road from the hall that hosts the training sessions and performances.
+The Piber stud still provides the stallions that live, train and perform as part of the Spanish Riding School in Vienna (the two institutions are part of the same organisation).
+The stables in Austria’s capital are right in the centre, just a trot across the road from the arena that hosts the training sessions and performances.

 You also find the horses in Heldenberg in Lower Austria, which serves, for example, as a training centre, holiday location, and retirement home for the Spanish Riding School’s stallions.
 As with Piber, you can also visit Heldenberg.